aelkhair/aelkhair.github.io/_pages/about.md

     image: "/images/about.jpg"
 ---

-I am a Data Science & Artificial Intelligence consultant at DataFab.
-I received my 'Grande Ecole' Master's degree in Engineering from ENSIAME Engineering School at Haut-de-France Polytechnic University, and my M.S. in Operations Research and Machine Learning from TSINGHUA University.
-Before joining DataFab, I had the opportunity to work at a number of industrial research labs including ALTRAN research Labs and I have also worked in consultancy for Synechron.

 Amine EL KHAIR is a Data Scientist trained in Artificial Intelligence, Deep Learning, Machine Learning and their applications, currently working at DataFab in Paris.

 His research focuses on time series forcasting and anomaly detection.
 Apart from Machine Learning, he have a keen interest in Financial Derivatives and Risk Management and Commodity Market (Paper and Physical Trading).